-Your assistant manager and coaches give ability star ratings for players in your own squad in their coach reports, while you can obtain star ratings for other players from your scouts as part of their scout reports.
-Both types of report can be viewed from a player's Reports tab.
+Your assistant manager and coaches provide you with current ability and potential ability star ratings for every player in your squad in their coach reports, while you can obtain star ratings for other players from your scouts as part of their scout reports.
+These reports can be accessed from a player's Reports tab.

 For most players, ratings are given in multiples of half a gold star, ranging from a single half gold star for players with the lowest ability to five full gold stars for players with the highest ability.
 Those youth players who would otherwise be given a single half gold star rating are instead assessed by silver stars to enable you to judge and compare their abilities more easily.

 A player's current and potential ability star ratings are determined by:

 Because ability star ratings are relative, the star ratings of a particular player may change over time as the overall ability of your squad changes.
 For example, if you join a club and sign new players to improve your squad then the ratings of your original players may fall.
 Therefore, a falling current ability star rating does not necessarily mean that a player is declining or that the staff member has a lower opinion of the player.